 You will see a list of drives connected to the computer.
 Select the hard drive you want to defragment and click “Optimize”.
 The optimization process should take a while.
 Wait for it to finish.
 Then, restart the computer and proceed to the next method.

-We hope this article was helpful and you were able to make Windows start faster.
+We hope this article was helpful and you were able to make your PC boot faster.
 If there are other methods that helped you to improve your computer’s boot speed, not mentioned in our guide, please share them with us by leaving a comment in the section below.